niloysh/open5gs-k8s/README.md

 - N4: Control plane traffic between SMF and UPF.

 > [!NOTE]
-> You can verify the existence of the n2, n3, and n4 ovs bridges using the commands `sudo ovs-vsctl show`
+> You can verify the existence of the n2, n3, and n4 ovs bridges using the commands `sudo ovs-vsctl show`.

 ### Apply Network Attachment Definitions